 Athlete’s foot is spread by direct contact with an infected body part, contaminated clothing, or by touching other objects and body parts that have been exposed to the fungus.
-Because the feet are an ideal place for tinea to grow, thrive, and spread, this is the most commonly affected area, but it is known to grow in other areas.
+Because the feet are an ideal place for tinea fungus to grow, thrive, and spread, this is the most commonly affected area, but it is known to grow in other areas.

 The most commonly infected body parts are the hands, groin, and scalp, as well as obviously the feet.
-Around 70% of the population suffer from tinea infections at some point in their lives, however not all of these cases are Athlete’s foot.
+Around 70% of the population suffer from tinea infections at some point in their lives, however not all of these cases are athlete’s foot.
 Just like any other ailment, some people are more likely to get it than others; such as people with a history of tinea infections or other skin infections, both recurring and non-recurring ones.
 On top of this, the extent to which a person experiences regrowth and recurrent tinea infections varies from person to person.

-Sometimes people will not even know that have Athlete’s foot because of a lack of symptoms.
+Sometimes people will not even know that they have athlete’s foot because of a lack of symptoms.
 However, most people experience mild to moderate flaking, itching, redness, and burning.
 Some of the more severe symptoms include cracking and bleeding skin, intense itching and burning, pain while walking or standing, and even blistering.

-Because of the recurring nature of tinea fungus and the Athlete’s foot it causes, the best way to treat this condition is with prevention.
+Because of the recurring nature of tinea fungus and the athlete’s foot it causes, the best way to treat this condition is with prevention.
 While it is hard to completely avoid, you can take some preventative measures such as wearing flip flops or sandals in locker rooms and public showers to reduce contact with the floor.
 It is important to keep the feet clean and dry, which will allow them to air out and breathe.